 What Do Baby Blue Jays Eat?

 As with most birds, baby blue jays eat more or less the same things that their parents eat.
-Adult blue jays bring nuts, seeds, insects and small animals back to the nest for their chicks.
+Adult blue jays bring nuts, seeds and insects and back to the nest for their chicks.
 For at least six weeks after hatching, the chicks are totally dependent on their parents to bring them food, and the parents bring whatever they can find.

 Do Baby Blue Jays Eat Worms?